 In the list phone numbers under the domain, click the Eye icon beside the phone number that you would like to manage and you will then be brought to the Details page where you will see the settings and details for the chosen number.

 The Details page is divided into three sections: Settings, Info, and Tabs.
 Below are descriptions for the content of these sections.

 In this section you can configure the following settings:

 Default Response: This is the default reply to an incoming message that does not match any keyword (discussed in the Tabs section) or name in the PBX Directory.
 Edit the Default Response text to best suit your business.
 Tip: Make this generic but not vague so that it will properly guide both old and new senders to your bot.

-Disable Sending Default Response checkbox: This is unchecked by default.
-By checking the box, you will disable the sending of the Default Response when an incoming message does not match any keyword or name in your PBX directory.
+Send Default Response checkbox: This is checked by default.
+By unchecking the box, you will disable the sending of the Default Response when an incoming message does not match any keyword or name in your PBX directory.

 PBX Directory toggle button: This is enabled by default.
 When set to disabled, the bot will NOT search the PBX Directory for a matching name after it fails to match the sender’s message to any set keyword.

 This section shows details regarding the phone number and other relevant information.

 Owner User: The identifier of the user owning the phone number.